ofajardo/pyreadr/README.md

 ## Dependencies

-The module depends on pandas, which you normally have installed if you got Anaconda (highly recommended.)
+The package depends on pandas, which you normally have installed if you got Anaconda (highly recommended.)
 If creating a new conda or virtual environment or if you don't have it in your base installation, pandas should get installed automatically.

 In order to compile from source, you will need a C compiler (see installation) and cython